-These items are based on the concept that all other things being equal, "altitude is our friend," as it relates to ground impact noise from aircraft.
+These items are based on the concept that all other things being equal, "altitude is our friend," as it relates to ground level per flight impact noise from aircraft.
 The higher the aircraft, the less its noise will impact residents on the ground.